newaetech/chipwhisperer/docs/tutorials.rst

 The tutorials have been grouped into a few different sections each providing examples of different types of side channel analysis on a target or device under test.
-The sidebar is convenient for quickly navigating to the tutorial of interest and it also the grouping of the tutorials a bit better with indents.
+The sidebar is convenient for quickly navigating to the tutorial of interest and it also shows the grouping of the tutorials a bit better with indents.

 There are two main groups:

 :ref:`tutorials-pa`

     This group contains all the tutorials related to power analysis.
-Recorded power consumption of a target during specific operations will allow capturing of the secret.
+Recorded power consumption of a target can be used to determine information leaked by the device.
+This leaked information can often be used to recover the encryption key during encryption or other sensitive information during used during the targets operation.
 This group also contains tutorials serving as material used to supplement your understanding of power analysis.

 :ref:`tutorials-fault`

     This group contains all the tutorials related to glitching the target.
-Using voltage, and clock glitching to cause the target to perform unintended operations or skip operations, potentially exposing the secret or bypassing authentication.
+Using voltage, and clock glitching to cause the target to perform unintended operations or skip operations, potentially exposing the secret, bypassing authentication or bypassing the ends of buffers to dump SRAM.

 Each tutorial section on this page has links for the jupyter notebook tutorial with the output for your target.
 Your hardware will not have exactly the same output when